NimaSarajpoor/the-data-philomath/content/posts/faster-rfft-python/index.md

         return self.complex_arr
 ```

-Note that, in addition to the input array, we also create an output array `complex_arr` to hold the RFFT result.
+Note that, in addition to the input array, we also created an output array `complex_arr` to hold the RFFT result.
 Let's update the dictionary `rfft_callers` to include this new version:

 ```python
 rfft_callers = {